 funding from New York State, four City School District of Albany schools

-will be transformed into community schools – neighborhood hubs that will
+were initially transformed into community schools – neighborhood hubs that will

 provide services to students and families during and beyond the regular